eddysolo/ELITE/README.md

 # Enhanced Locally low-rank Imaging for Tissue contrast Enhancement (ELITE)
-This repository contains Matlab scripts to reproduce our reconstruction framework for dynamic MRI radial k-space data.
-This code is appropriate for Dynamic Contrast Enhanced (DCE)-MRI data.
-Our reconstruction framework leverages innovative acceleration concepts based on low-rank subspace modeling and machine learning.
-The code includes an exaple of raw k-space breast DCE dataset.
+This repository contains MATLAB scripts to reproduce our reconstruction framework for dynamic MRI radial k-space data.
+The code is specifically designed for Dynamic Contrast-Enhanced (DCE) MRI data.
+Our reconstruction framework incorporates acceleration techniques based on low-rank subspace modeling and machine learning.
+An example raw k-space breast DCE dataset is also included.

 ## manuscript
 This framework is described in our latest manuscript titled 'Dynamic MRI with Locally Low-Rank Subspace Constraint: Towards 1-Second Temporal Resolution Aided by Deep Learning'.